 1. The Mileage Mischief Scam

 Few expense approvers want to go the length of verifying that a personal vehicle mileage submission is correct.
-An extra 58c/mile may not seem much, but it can easily add up to hundreds of dollars for road warriors who inflate the amount of miles they drive.
+An extra 77 cents may not seem much, but it can easily add up to hundreds of dollars for road warriors who inflate the amount of mileage they drive.

 How to stop it: An expense automation system can be integrated with Google Maps, so employees simply need to enter their start and finish addresses.
 It then calculates the distance to automatically create an expense line item.
 In addition, an image of the map (and the route) is included with the expense item.
 This level of automation makes it difficult to try and “pad” the mileage claim without the map clearly showing the deviation.